2x EMMY® Wins for Metropolis in the Documentary field

 ANOTHER EMMY® WIN…

-Congratulations to Metropolis’ Christopher and Norma Hoerdemann for their NATAS Regional Emmy® win for their work on the documentary “Making of Mahalia Jackson Court” with PRIME312.
-The film documents the process and evolution of the project’s concept, construction, and completion, and highlights how the community collaborated to use art and architecture to honor and memorialize a public space for the world-renowned musical artist and civil rights activist.
+The film documents the evolution of the project from concept to construction and completion, highlighting how the community came together through art and architecture to honor and memorialize a public space dedicated to the world-renowned musical artist and civil rights activist Mahalia Jackson.

 “…we are proud that we had the chance to help tell an impactful piece of a larger story.” said Christopher.